 Trans fats are nasty little man-made fats (there are some healthy natural ones) used to extend product shelf-lives and change the consistency of unsaturated fats to make them more saturated.
 Trans fats cause fat gain around the stomach – even in the absence of excess calories, and are associated with insulin resistance .
 Trans fats cause impaired insulin binding to insulin receptors – resulting in decreased insulin sensitivity.

 Cinnamon is a great tasting spice used in many foods.
 The good news?
-Cinnamon can increase insulin sensitivity and lower blood glucose levels .
+Cinnamon can lower blood glucose levels .
 You can add cinnamon to your food many different ways.
 You can add it to your oatmeal or other food, your protein shakes, or your liquid beverages.
 If you need a healthy snack idea, might I recommend some baked cinnamon apple chips to satisfy your sweet tooth.
 Cinnamon is one way to have your cake and eat it too.

 Limit Fructose Consumption